ryancyq/ryancyq.github.io/_posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md

 ---
 layout: post
-title: Building a Static Site with Jekyll and Tailwind CSS
+title: Building a Static Site with Jekyll and Tailwind CSS v3
 tags: [ruby, jekyll, tailwind-css]
+modified_date: 28-03-2025
 ---

 [Jekyll] is an awesome tool for building static sites, whether it's for your personal blog or a hobby project.
-Adding [Tailwind CSS] into the mix makes creating your site even easier and way more visually appealing.
+Adding [Tailwind CSS] 3.x into the mix makes creating your site even easier and way more visually appealing.

 One huge advantage of using Jekyll is the free hosting you get with [GitHub Pages] for public repositories.
 If you're cool with this setup, GitHub Pages is a no-brainer.